 The Portraits of Elizabeth II

-Elizabeth II posed for over 175 portraits during her reign for artists such as Cecil Beaton, Lucien Freud and Annie Leibovitz.
+Elizabeth II posed for more than 175 portraits during her reign for artists such as Cecil Beaton, Lucien Freud and Annie Leibovitz.
 However, the most famous portraits are undoubtedly those made by the king of "pop art", the American Andy Warhol.
 In 1985, the American artist created a series about influential women, using an official photograph of the queen that he personalized, as he also did with Marilyn Monroe.

 film and television